autisticvegan/practice/my-website/docs/Amazon stories/important ones/Deliver Results.md

 ### Q&A:

-## STORY 2: Adding a link to an internal tool to drive huge user adoption
+## Adding a link to an internal tool to drive huge user adoption
 ### Situation:
 - There are 2 internal tools for this situation at Lyft, one for deploys, and one for infrastructure